Styles P

-David R. Styles (born November 28, 1974), better known by his stage name Styles P (also known mononymously as Styles), is an American rapper, best known as a member of East Coast hip hop group the Lox.
+David R. Styles (born November 28, 1974), better known by his stage name Styles P (also known mononymously as Styles), is an American rapper, best known as a member of East Coast hip-hop group The Lox.
 Formed with fellow rappers Sheek Louch and Jadakiss in 1994, the group was also part of the Ruff Ryders Entertainment collective.

 As a solo act, Styles signed with Ruff Ryders' parent label, Interscope Records, to release his debut studio album, A Gangster and a Gentleman (2002).
 Its lead single, "Good Times," peaked at number 22 on the US Billboard Hot 100, while the album peaked at number six on the Billboard 200.
-He guest appeared alongside Jadakiss on Jennifer Lopez' 2002 single "Jenny from the Block," as well as Senegalese-American singer Akon's 2004 single "Locked Up;" both songs peaked within the top ten of the Billboard Hot 100.
+He guest appeared alongside Jadakiss on Jennifer Lopez' 2002 single "Jenny from the Block," as well as Senegalese-American singer Akon's 2004 single "Locked Up" — both songs peaked within the top ten of the Billboard Hot 100.

 He has since released the albums Time Is Money (2006), Super Gangster (Extraordinary Gentleman) (2007), Master of Ceremonies (2011), The World's Most Hardest MC Project (2012), Float (2013), Phantom and the Ghost (2014), A Wise Guy and a Wise Guy (2015), and G-Host (2018).

 Early life

-David R. Styles was born November 28, 1974, in Corona, Queens, New York City, to a South African mother and a Jamaican father from Bed-Stuy.
-After his parents' divorce, Styles and his younger brother Gary moved to Yonkers with their mother.
-It was there he met lifelong friends Jadakiss and Sheek Louch.
-The trio bonded over their shared passion for hip hop and eventually formed a group known as the Lox in 1994.
+David R. Styles was born November 28, 1974, in Corona, Queens, New York City, to a South African mother, a Zulu woman from Clermont, KwaZulu-Natal, and a Jamaican father.
+After his parents' divorce, Styles and his younger brother Gary moved to Yonkers, New York with their mother.
+It was there that he met lifelong friends Jadakiss and Sheek Louch.
+The trio bonded over their shared passion for hip-hop and eventually formed a group known as The Lox in 1994.